 This request will include the responsibilities of both the University and the employee.
 A teleworking assignment must comply with the policy provisions below.

 A. Compensation and Benefits – An employee’s compensation and benefits will not change when he/she teleworks.

 B. Safety and Ergonomics – The employee is responsible for maintaining the telework site in a manner free from health or safety hazards and for notifying his/her supervisor immediately of any unsafe conditions in the designated workspace and of any work-related injuries.
 The employee is also responsible for ensuring that all furniture is ergonomically correct and that proper lighting and ventilation are provided.
-Guidelines are provided in UNC Asheville’s Safety and Health Manual, located on the Department of Public Safety web site.
 Management is not required to physically inspect the telework site, however it retains the right to do so with reasonable advance notice, including inspection of access to and from the telework site.
 The supervisor may determine that a photo of the alternate work site is sufficient; the photo will be maintained in the employee’s personnel file.

 C. Workers’ Compensation – The employee will be covered by workers’ compensation for job-related injuries that occur in the course and scope of employment while teleworking.

 D. Materials and Equipment – Based on the type of work to be performed, the University may provide computer hardware and software, phone lines, email, voice mail, connectivity to host applications, Internet connectivity and other applicable equipment as deemed necessary by the employee’s supervisor.
 UNC Asheville assumes no responsibility for the employee’s personal property.

 E. Restricted-Access materials - The employee’s supervisor must grant permission for the employee to work on restricted-access materials at alternate work locations.
 Restricted access materials must not be compromised in any way and the employee must take all precautions necessary to secure these materials.